-Information and Communication Developing targeted, effective and culturally appropriate ways to communicate is a critical element to building strong relationships with community.
 Develop information systems and processes that will enable community to gain easy and efficient access to services, programs and information.
 Promote the library as the focal point for community discovery and inspiration.
 Create open and respectful communication pathways for people of all cultures and abilities.
-What we did Impact Due to COVID-19, Wordfest was run online.
-Six online events attracted 431 attendees.
-A comprehensive program of children's events was offered online during the COVID-19 lockdown.
-Children's events were then held both indoors and outside when lockdown ended, including an outdoor story walk activity at Wheelers Hill library.
+Impact Six online events attracted 431 attendees.
 Library events allowed people to feel connected to their community whilst in lockdown.
 A total of 40 online school holiday programs have been offered in 2020/21.
 584 in person and online Story time events have been conducted with 6858 child attendees.
-"Oliver loves maps and being able to use one in a real world context is the perfect way to increase children's spatial awareness."- Parent feedback after her child completed the story walk activity.
-The Create your World program with the library and MGA was developed into a hands on opportunity for young child to create photo books after they viewed an MGA exhibition and toured the grounds.
+"Oliver loves maps and being able to use one in a real world context is the perfect way to increase children's spatial awareness." - Parent feedback after her child completed the story walk activity.
 As a first time event of this kind the participants had an opportunity to experience the library and the Gallery in an interconnected way.
-MGA's The Luminaries: Portrait of Monash Ties that Bind exhibition extended into 2020.
-MGA commissioned four leading Australian artists to explore the City of Monash. www.portraitofmonash.mga.org.au/ The Commissioning exhibition provides a powerful platform for people to share their stories, which builds awareness of the individual's experience as they present their truth and the challenges they face.
+The Commissioning exhibition provides a powerful platform for people to share their stories, which builds awareness of the individual's experience as they present their truth and the challenges they face.
 In doing so MGA becomes a safe place for respectful discourse which leads to greater understanding, profile and advocacy.
 This includes migration, Indigenous sites of significance, the LGBTQIA+ community and homelessness.
-Due to COVID-19 restrictions Accessible Information for People with a Disability and their Carers training sessions were postponed.
-Informal opportunities for disability awareness and accessible information provision training occurred within the emergency management process both within Council and regionally.
 Accessible communication was considered for all information that was sent out to the community during COVID-19.
-In partnership with the Communications team, an accessible version of the Monash Bulletin was created.
 A text version of the Bulletin is now available on the council website and via email.